jdponomarev/node-github-hook/README.md

 github-hook-reciever
 ====================

-github-hook-reciever is a simple node.js script to handle github hooks in node.js on unix.
+github-hook-reciever is a simple node.js script to handle github hooks on unix.
 It can be used to do any tasks, but it is perfect for deploying simple projects.

 Installation